Differences between a drop & a withdrawal

 - Ask the course instructor, your advisor, and chairperson to sign the form for you and then turn in this form to the Division of Curriculum.
 (Interschool courses need approval from the Curriculum Division of the University that offers the course.)

-- Once you turn the application form to the Division of Curriculum and get the withdrawal receipt, you have already dropped the course, but the drop status on your Grade Announcement / Moodle/ iLms/ Elearn System won’t be updated until the end of the Course Withdrawal Period.
+- Once you turn the application form to the Division of Curriculum and get the withdrawal receipt, you have already dropped the course, but the drop status on your Grade Announcement / eeclass/ Elearn System won’t be updated until the end of the Course Withdrawal Period.

 Minimum Credit Requirement

 - There is no limit on how many courses a student may drop.
-However, undergraduate students should meet the lowest credit hours' requirement for full-time students.
+However, undergraduate students should meet the lowest credit hours required for full-time students.
 Graduate students must still be enrolled in at least one course.

-- If a student cannot meet the lowest credit hour’s requirement for any special reason, an underload Application is possible with the permission of the advisor and the department Director.
+- If a student cannot meet the lowest credit hour’s requirement for any particular reason, an underload Application is possible with the permission of the advisor and the department Director.

 - Please be aware of the deadline when considering withdrawing courses.